Either a Confidence Interval Covers, or It Doesn't (Or Does It?): A Model-Based View of Ex-Post Coverage Probability: 1 Introduction

 When Jerzy Neyman introduced his theory of confidence intervals (CIs) in 1937 \cite{neyman1937}, he gave practicing statisticians a strong suggestion for how to interpret them: because \(\theta\) is assumed to be a fixed, unknown constant, once a particular interval is generated, the coverage expression \(\mathbb{P}(L(X)\le \theta \le U(X))\) is mathematically fixed, and so we can only say that the interval either did or did not succeed in covering it.
 The straightforward mathematical justification for this is that all the randomness in the confidence procedure (CP) lives in the data \(X\), and so once we have a particular realization \(X=x_i\), the expression above becomes degenerate in \(\{0, 1\}\).
 Intuitively, this also makes sense, since if we imagine sampling a particular set of interval bounds an infinite number of times, the probability of success (under that design) will be either \(0\) or \(1\), depending on whether the original interval covered \(\theta\).
 As a consequence, practical guidelines for probabilistically interpreting CIs typically revolve around their long-run coverage properties, rather than the properties of any single constructed interval \cite{goodman1994use, hoekstra2014robust, sedgwick2014understanding, hawkins2021use}, and attempts to say otherwise are often, though not always \cite{masson2003using}, branded as errors of interpretation \cite{greenland2016statistical} or fallacies in reasoning \cite{morey2016fallacy}, despite the natural inclination to attach \textit{some} kind of probability to realized intervals ex post (i.e., "post-data").

 The tension between the accepted interpretation of CIs and the supposedly-fallacious one can be recast more generally as a statement about events we know have occurred, but whose outcomes we have not observed \cite{schield1997interpreting}: for frequentists, randomness, and thus probability, lives in the sampling process and not our knowledge of the outcomes, and so once a sample has been drawn, the ex-ante (i.e., "pre-data") probability has collapsed to some value in \(\{0, 1\}\).
-Although this is mathematically true, it should also ring alarm bells for practicing statisticians (but, in the case of CIs, never seems to), because we happily use frequentist methods for statistical inference in exactly this kind of real-world scenario.
+Although this is mathematically true, it should also give practicing statisticians some pause, because we happily use frequentist methods for statistical inference in exactly this kind of real-world scenario. .
 Take, for example, the case of medical diagnosis: given that a patient tests positive on, say, a rapid diagnostic test for the influenza virus, what is the probability that she actually has it?
 If we stay consistent with our interpretation of CIs, we should also say no probability statement may now be made: given her true underlying health state, the patient either does or does not have the flu, and there is no probability left to assign, because all of the randomness in the sampling process has now been exhausted.
-Clearly, though, following the "either-or" logic here would ruin the clinical value of the diagnostic test in guiding care, and it would obviate the effort epidemiologists and statisticians put in to estimating the test's positive predictive value (\(PPV\)) in the first place, neither of which seems particularly desirable.
+Following the "either-or" logic here, though, would substantially limit the clinical value of the diagnostic test in guiding care, and it would obviate the effort epidemiologists and statisticians put in to estimating the test's positive predictive value (\(PPV\)) in the first place, neither of which seems particularly desirable.